K0V4K/K0V4K/README.md

 <a name="-about-me"></a>
 ### 🇺🇸 About me
-I'm a **Software Engineer** focused on building secure and high-performance mobile applications.
+I'm **focused on Software Engineering**, specialized in building secure and high-performance mobile applications.
 I combine fluid UI development with a rigorous Quality Assurance (QA) and security mindset.

 * **Focus:** Hybrid Mobile Development (Flutter/React Native), QA Automation (Cypress/Postman), and Cloud Solutions (GCP).